-Violations Year Residential Facilities [A] Total On Campus Non-Campus Property [B] Public Property
+Violations Year Residential Facilities [A] Total On Campus Non- Campus Property [B] Public Property

 Drug Law 2019 - 0 - 0

 Drug Law 2018 - - - -

-Drug Law 2017 - - - -
+Liquor Law 2020 - 0 - 0

 Liquor Law 2019 - 0 - 0

 Liquor Law 2018 - - - -

-Liquor Law 2017 - - - -

 Hate Crimes-Hate crimes are crimes that manifest evidence that the victim was intentionally selected because of the victim's actual or perceived race (RA), religion (RE), sexual orientation (SO), gender (G), gender identity (GI), ethnicity (E), national origin (NO) or disability (D).
-No hate crimes were reported in 2019.
+No hate crimes were reported in 2019 or 2020.

 Unfounded crimes.
 If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded" and should not be included in your institution's statistics.
 Only sworn or commissioned law enforcement personnel may "unfound" a crime.
-There were no crimes unfounded in 2019.
+There were no crimes unfounded in 2019 or 2020.

-[A]The Wilmington Campus has no residential facilities.
+[A] The Wilmington Campus has no residential facilities.
 Miami University only utilizes classroom space at Wilmington College's Center for the Sciences and Agriculture located in Wilmington, Ohio.